 Joining relevant LinkedIn groups

-This is a great way to improve your industry related knowledge and grow your network of professionals.
-You can take part in discussions with professionals.
-Take care to ask relevant questions and be polite at all times.
+This is a great way to improve your industry related knowledge and grow your professional network.
+You can take part in discussions with professionals, build your personal brand and learn from your peers.

 - Follow JCU Careers and Employability on Facebook – we regularly share career relevant information, tips, jobs and ideas